Ford 335 engine

 The Ford 335 engine was a family of engines built by the Ford Motor Company between 1969 and 1982.
 The "335" designation reflected Ford management's decision during its development to produce a 335 cuin engine with room for expansion.
 This engine family began production in late 1969 with a 351 cu in (5.8 L) engine, commonly called the 351C.
 It later expanded to include a 400 cu in (6.6 L) engine which used a taller version of the engine block, commonly referred to as a tall deck engine block, a 351 cu in (5.8 L) tall deck variant, called the 351M, and a 302 cu in (4.9 L) engine which was exclusive to Australia.

 The 351C, introduced in 1969 for the 1970 model year, is commonly referred to as the 351 Cleveland after the Brook Park, Ohio, Cleveland Engine plant in which most of these engines were manufactured.
 This plant complex included a gray iron foundry (Cleveland Casting Plant), and two engine assembly plants (Engine plant 1 & 2).
 As newer automobile engines began incorporating aluminum blocks, Ford closed the casting plant in May 2012.

 The 335 series engines were used in mid- and full-sized cars and light trucks, (351M/400 only) at times concurrently with the Ford small block family 351 Windsor, in cars.
-These engines were also used as a replacement for the FE V8 family in both the car and truck lines.
-The 335 series only outlived the FE series by a half-decade, being replaced by the more compact small block V8s.
+These engines were also used as a replacement for the FE V8 family (1958–1978) in both the car and truck lines.
+The 335 series only outlived the FE series by a half-decade, being replaced by the more compact small block V8 family.